Five Myths About Colorectal Cancer

 Myth: Age doesn’t matter when it comes to getting colorectal cancer.

-Truth: More than 90% of all colorectal cancers are found in people who are 50 and older.
-For this reason, the American Cancer Society recommends you start getting checked for this cancer when you are 50.
-People who are at a higher risk for colorectal cancer—such as those who have colon or rectal cancer in their families—may need to begin testing when they are younger.
-Ask your doctor when you should start getting tested and how often you should be tested.
+People who are at a higher risk for colorectal cancer – such as those who have colon or rectal cancer in their families – may need to start testing when they are younger.
+Ask your provider when you should start getting tested and how often you should be tested.

 Myth: It’s better not to get tested for colorectal cancer because it’s deadly anyway.

 Truth: Colorectal cancer is often highly treatable.
-If it’s found and treated early (while it’s small and before it has spread), the 5-year survival rate is about 90%.
-But because many people are not getting tested, only about 4 out of 10 are diagnosed at this early stage when treatment is most likely to be successful.
+If it’s found and treated early (while it’s small and before it has spread), the 5-year relative survival rate is about 90%.
+But because many people are not getting tested the way they should, only about 4 out of 10 are diagnosed at this early stage when treatment is most likely to be successful.

-To find out if you are at an increased risk for colorectal cancer and what you can do to help decrease your chances of getting this disease, please read Colorectal Cancer Early Detection.
+To find out if you’re at an increased risk for colorectal cancer and what you can do to help decrease your chances of getting this disease, please read Colorectal Cancer Early Detection.